Fall 2015 Enrollment

 |Number of Classes||51||171||204||49||7||1||0||483|

-This is a great place to be
+A great place to be

 A PLACE TO CALL HOME

 Assumption guarantees on-campus housing for all four years of a student’s college experience.
-The school offers a wide variety of living options, ranging from traditional residence halls to townhouses and apartments, many of which offer full kitchens.
+The College offers a wide variety of living options, ranging from traditional residence halls to townhouses and apartments, many of which offer full kitchens.

 A NEW ACADEMIC CENTER